-We continue to be so blessed by the privilege of worshipping at St. Andrew School.
-The Principal and Staff have been wonderfully welcoming and it is a pleasure to walk into the building on Sunday and see evidence of our Christian faith everywhere.
-There is plenty of space for our Sunday Morning Worship Service, Sunday School, and a nursery.
-And, of course, we use the kitchen to prepare for our fellowship time after our Morning Worship Service.
+We continue to be so blessed by the privilege of worshipping at St. Mother Teresa High School.
+The principal and staff have been wonderfully welcoming and it is a pleasure to walk into the building on Sunday and see evidence of our Christian faith everywhere.
+There is plenty of space for our Sunday morning worship service, Sunday school, and a nursery.
+And, of course, we use the kitchen to prepare for our fellowship time after our morning worship service.

-Our small Ministry Centre, located on the west side of Barrhaven, accommodates our musical practices, Bible studies, and community services, as well as some of our other other special events.
-The Ottawa Christian School allows us to continue an activity night for community youth in their gym on Fridays.
+Our small Ministry Centre, located on the west side of Barrhaven, accommodates our musical practices, Bible studies, and community services, as well as some of our other special events.

 However, we have not finished with our vision.
 Comfortable as we are in these buildings, we know that we need our own space all week long in order to offer coordinated ministries, programs and services in the community.